Help famine victims in Africa, Yemen

 Somalia needs funds -- and quickly.
 In addition to drought and famine, diseases, like cholera and measles are spreading.

-Here is a list of charities helping to provide food, water and sanitation, health and shelter in the distressed areas:
+Charities are responding by helping to provide food, water and sanitation, health and shelter in the distressed areas.
+You can make a difference by simply clicking below.